There is a Sewer Smell in Our Motorhome While Driving

 40" Fleetwood Revolution RV has sewer smell only while driving how do I fix it?

-The bad news is that this is a common problem that RVers experience.
+ANSWER: Hi Dawn the bad news is that this is a common problem that RVers experience.
 The good news is that in most cases there are some simple steps you can take to stop the sewer smells from entering your motorhome while going down the road.
+I am going to assume that you are using a good RV Sewer Treatment like Happy Campers RV Holding Tank Treatment.
 Below I have listed the most common causes and remedies for a "Smelly Motorhome".

-Occasionally these valves get stuck in the open position allowing holding tank gasses to enter the motorhome.
+Occasionally these valves get stuck in the open position allowing holding tank gases to enter the motorhome.

 Solution: One of the most effective and highly rated of these vents is the

-manufactured by Camco Manufacturing (see picture at the top of this page).
-The Cyclone Sewer vent costs less than $20.00 and can be do-it-yourselfer installed.
-Take a look at the video below to see how the vent works and how easy it is to install.
+Camco Cyclone Rotating Sewer Plumbing Vent manufactured by Camco (see picture at the top of this page).
+The Cyclone Sewer event costs less than $25.00 and can be a do-it-yourselfer installed.
+Look at the video below to see how the vent works and how easy it is to install.

 Again the tools you will need are: